-The Great Lakes of North America are a chain of five deep freshwater lakes in the mid-east region of North America.
+The Great Lakes of North America is a chain of five deep freshwater lakes in the mid-east region of North America.
 The lakes connect to the Atlantic Ocean via the Saint Lawrence River.
-These five lakes, together with the St. Lawrence River, contain some 94,250 square miles or 20% of the world’s fresh water and form the world’s most extensive surface freshwater system.
+These five lakes and the St. Lawrence River contain some 94,250 square miles or 20% of the world’s fresh water and form the world’s most extensive surface freshwater system.

 The Great Lakes include five lakes: Superior, Michigan, Huron, Erie, and Ontario, and are generally on or near the Canada-United States border.
 Except for Lake Michigan, the lakes provide a natural border between the two countries,

 Lake Superior, bordered by Ontario, Canada, the Upper Peninsula of Michigan, Wisconsin, and Minnesota, is the northernmost and westernmost lake and can be considered the headwater of the system.
 It is the deepest lake at 483 feet and discharges into Lake Huron through the St. Marys River.

 Lake Michigan lies south of Lake Superior, bordered by the Upper and Lower peninsulas of Michigan, Indiana, Illinois, and Wisconsin.
 It has a mean depth of 279 feet.
 Its waters flow northward into Lake Huron through a deep gorge at the Straits of Mackinac.
 Lake Michigan is the largest lake that is entirely within one country.

 Lake Huron is slightly larger than Lake Michigan.
 Its mean depth, however, is only 195 feet.
 Ontario, Canada, and Michigan bound it.
 Its outflow goes through the St. Clair River, the shallow basin of Lake St. Clair, and the Detroit River to Lake Erie.